-The same is true for elearning and software project kickoffs, but with one major difference: Your team and the development team you partner with will need to work together to achieve your objectives.
+The same is true for eLearning and software project kickoffs, but with one major difference: your team and your partnered development team must work together to achieve your objectives.
 That means both teams benefit from the project getting off to the best possible start.
-Here are four practical tips for how to kick-off a new project effectively and efficiently (although not necessarily in this order)
+Here are four practical tips for how to kick off a new project effectively and efficiently (although not necessarily in this order).

-Both teams need to have a clear understanding and be in agreement with what you hope to gain from your project.
+Both teams need to have a clear understanding (and agree) about what you hope to gain from your project.
 Even if this was discussed before the kickoff, it never hurts to reconfirm, especially for the benefit of attendees who may not have been privy to what you agreed to.

 When it comes to clarity, the more your goal is tied to measurable results and overarching learning objectives, the better.
-For example, "We want to have this module ready for launch by June 30" is certainly measurable, but says nothing about whether the resulting module is effective or not.
-Compare this to something like "Our goal is a 20% minimum reduction in the number of employees injured per year by accidents and unsafe conditions in our labs."
-You can imagine how much more focused the resulting effort will be with a goal as clear-cut as this.
+For example, "We want to have this module ready for launch by June 30th" is certainly measurable, but it says nothing about whether the resulting module is effective or not.
+Compare this to something like, "Our goal is a 20% minimum reduction in the number of employees injured yearly by accidents and unsafe conditions in our labs."
+With such a clear-cut goal, you can imagine how much more focused the resulting effort will be.

 As you define the prize, it's also a good time to set expectations and give voice to unspoken assumptions.
 If your development partner expects the project to be a collaborative process while your team expects to simply explain your requirements up-front and receive a perfect product three months later, it's better to discover and resolve this expectation gap sooner rather than later.